A woman sits at a table with a laptop and phone, and breakfast items and flowers on the table.

 A list of common declined credit card codes

-This code indicates that there are not enough funds available in your account to cover the transaction.
-It could be due to a low account balance or reaching your credit limit.
-To resolve this, you can try using a different payment method, contacting your bank to inquire about increasing your credit limit, or ensuring that you have sufficient funds in your account for future transactions.
+This could be due to a low account balance or reaching your credit limit.
+To resolve this, you use a different alternative payment method, contact your card issuer to increase your credit limit, pay down your balance, or check your balance before future transactions.

-This code suggests that the credit card number you entered is incorrect or invalid.
-Double-check the card number and make sure you haven't made any typos.
+Double-check the card number and make sure you haven't made any typos in an online form.
 If the problem persists, contact your card issuer for assistance.
-They may need to issue you a new card or provide you with the correct card number to use.
+They may need to issue a new card or provide you with the correct card number to use.

-If your card expiration date has passed, you may encounter this decline code.
 Check the expiration date on your card and make sure you're using a valid card.
-If your card has indeed expired, contact your card issuer to request a replacement card with a new expiration date.
+If your card has expired, contact your card issuer to request a replacement card with a new expiration date.

 This code indicates that the transaction has been flagged as potential credit card fraud by the card issuer's security systems.
 If you believe the transaction is legitimate, contact your card issuer immediately to verify the transaction.
 They may ask you to provide additional information or take security measures to protect your account.

-This code suggests that there was an issue during the verification process.
-It could be due to an incorrect address or security code (CVV) entered during the transaction.
+A Verification Error could be due to an incorrect address or security code (CVV) entered during the transaction.
 Double-check the information you provided and try again.
-If the problem persists, contact your card issuer to ensure that your card information is up to date and accurate.
+If the problem persists, contact your card issuer to make sure that your card information is up to date and accurate.

 Next steps